nlfiedler/zorigami/NOTES.md

 * contains raw file content
 * default pack file size of 64MB
     - allow configuring pack file size, since it is inconsequential
-    - restrict pack files to between 16 to 256 MB in size
+    - should restrict pack files to between 16 to 256 MB in size
 * pack file format
-    - tar file format
+    - plain tar file
     - entry names are the chunk hash digest plus prefix
     - entry dates are always UTC epoch to yield consistent results
+    - compressed using zlib
     - encrypted with libsodium using passphrase

 ### Database Schema